Andrew Graham-Dixon: Cambridge Union speech

-On 9 November 2021 Graham-Dixon was banned from speaking again at the Cambridge Union after a debate titled "This House Believes there is no such thing as good taste", for the Cambridge Union Debating Society.
-Speaking in opposition to the motion, Graham-Dixon recited part of speech made by Adolf Hitler including the lines: "This modern, horrible art that was promoted by the Jews.. and the modern art, it was cubist – inspired by the art of the negroes.
-This tribal art, urgh, how horrible is that?"
+On 9 November 2021 Graham-Dixon was banned from speaking again at the Cambridge Union after a debate titled "This House Believes there is no such thing as good taste".
+Speaking in opposition to the motion, Graham-Dixon recited part of speech made by Adolf Hitler, on so-called degenerate art, including the lines: "this modern horrible art that was promoted by the Jews, which was Cubist, inspired by the art of the Negro, tribal art – yeurgh, how horrible is that".
 He later apologised for the impression and stated that he was trying to "underline the utterly evil nature of Hitler."
 He added: "I apologise sincerely to anyone who found my debating tactics and use of Hitler's own language distressing; on reflection I can see that some of the words I used, even in quotation, are inherently offensive."

 Public figures including Louis de Bernières and John Cleese were among those to defend Graham-Dixon, and criticism of the Union's plans for an exclusion list prompted a U-turn from its president.
 In a statement to The Jewish Chronicle, fellow historian Guy Walters said: "The idea that Andrew Graham-Dixon has been blacklisted for performing what was clearly a satirical impression of Adolf Hitler is both disgraceful and deeply ironic."
 A full transcript of the speech was published by The Telegraph.

 Personal life

+At school, in 1977, Graham-Dixon was selected to play football for the All-England Public and Grammar Schools XI and went on to captain the Old Westminsters F.C..
+He now enjoys skiing, swimming and golf.

-Graham-Dixon is married and lives in East Sussex.
-He has four children.
+He is married and has lived in Nutley, East Sussex for ten years.